No Fear. Paper Wasps Are Here. – W.A.S.P.

 Our Favorite Neighbors – W.A.S.P.

-Scott (Under Pressure Photography) & I had both Paper Wasps & Yellow Jackets as close neighbors for 4 years until the landscapers came & sadly, destroyed their nests.
+Scott (Under Pressure Photography) & I had Paper Wasps as close neighbors for 4 years until the landscapers came & sadly, destroyed their nests.
 Had I been aware of what they were up to I would’ve stopped them.
 We’ve, gratefully, never been stung by them when we did our laundry every week which is located just outside our front door, next to our carport.
 They’ve built nests just above our laundry & front entrance doors.
 They’ve seen our faces so many times, each single day.
 We’ve stood to watch them do their thing & videotaped them too.

 Welcome Your New Neighbors – W.A.S.P.